Easy Strawberry Pie

 - 6 tablespoons cornstarch

-- 3 pounds strawberries , stems removed, quartered
+- 3 pounds fresh strawberries**, , stems removed, quartered, do not use frozen

 Instructions